Doctor of Philosophy in Transportation Planning and Engineering

 Academic Advisory Committee: The student’s academic adviser works out a program of courses to fulfill major and minor requirements for the PhD.
 The Academic Advisory Committee generally will comprise the academic adviser and one faculty member for each minor area of study.
 The Academic Advisory Committee guides the PhD student’s work through the successful completion of a qualifying examination.
 A letter signed by the academic adviser and approved by the department head is placed in the student’s file, indicating the composition of the Academic Advisory Committee.

 Dissertation Committee: The Dissertation Committee is formed immediately after the student passes the qualifying examination.
 It comprises a major adviser, a dissertation adviser and a minor adviser for each minor the student has pursued.
 Additional faculty members may also be on the Dissertation Committee.
 The Dissertation Committee may be the same as the Academic Advisory Committee, or may be different.
 The Dissertation Committee guides the student’s course and research work after the student has passed the qualifying examination.
 The Dissertation Committee must be formally assigned and approved by the department head and filed with the Office of Graduate Academics.
 The major adviser must be a fulltime faculty member of the Department of Civil and Urban Engineering.
-The major and dissertation adviser may be the same individual.
+The major and dissertation advisers may be the same individual.

 Doctoral Degree Requirements